 While I was in Queenstown, I took a day trip down to Milford Sound.
 Milford Sound is a fiord in Fiordland National Park in the southwest of New Zealand's South Island.
 It would have been great to go for a few days but as a solo traveller, I didn't have a car.
 Things are not cheap in New Zealand, so a bus day trip was really my only option.

-While I was on the South Island, I took a day trip down to Milford Sound.
-Milford Sound is a fiord in Fiordland National Park in the southwest of New Zealand’s South Island.
-I wanted to go there for a few days but I didn’t have a car and wasn’t sure what I would do down there if I didn’t have a car.
-Things are not cheap in New Zealand, so a bus day trip it was.
 The day trip and ferry for an hour and a half into the sound was over $100.
 Pretty pricey for a day trip but so worth it in the end.
-A lot of decisions I made while I was in New Zealand was about money.
-Traveling solo costs a bit more and I was also at the beginning of my RTW so I was extra cautious about how I spent my money and trying to conserve when I could.
+A lot of decisions I made while I was in New Zealand were about money.
+Travelling solo costs a bit more and at the beginning of my RTW, I was more cautious about how I spent my money.

-I took this snap from inside the Naked Bus (a bus company that is now defunct) that I took from Queenstown to Milford Sound.
-It’s another view of Lake Wakatipu.
+The photo below was taken from inside the Naked Bus (a bus company that is now defunct) on the drive from Queenstown to Milford Sound.
+It's another view of Lake Wakatipu.
 Pretty gorgeous from all sides!

 Lake Wakatipu, New Zealand's longest lake and third largest

-On the way to Milford Sound, we stopped at The Chasm Walk.
-It’s two-foot bridges over Cleddau River where you can see waterfalls.
+On the way to Milford Sound, we stopped at a place The Chasm Walk.
+It's two-foot bridges over Cleddau River where you can see waterfalls.
 Over thousands of years, the water has shaped the rock.
 Two-foot bridges over the Cleddau River give you beautiful views of the powerful waterfalls.
-It’s like water torture in nature!
+It's like water torture in nature!